of even a non-injury Auto Accident

 by: J. D. Howard

 Insurance Companies may view the lack of a Police Accident Report as an opportunity to take advantage of the accident victim.
 Less-than-ethical insurance companies would be inclined to “Deny” liability and “Refuse” payment to the accident victim based upon “Conflicting Stories” as to how the accident occurred.
 Without the independent documentation of a police Traffic Accident report, or the I.D. of any witnesses that may have seen the accident occur (that would be listed on a police T/A report), any less-than-ethical insurance company may be successful in refusing to pay the accident victim.
-HOWEVER, there may other methods of documenting traffic accident circumstances.
+HOWEVER, there are other methods of documenting traffic accident circumstances.

 Accident victims can use their smartphones to document any accident circumstances.
 If you are fortunate enough to have audio / video / photo capabilities at your disposal … we suggest the following . . .